idle-binary/principles-of-web-accessibility/README.md

 ## Perfection is the enemy

 Nothing is—nor can be—100% accessible.
 Anyone who claims their offering is completely accessible is a liar, or they don't understand accessibility, or both.
 Usually both.
 It's okay to deliver inaccessible work, so long as it’s _more_ accessible.
 Do what you can within the constraints given.
 If the constraints are unreasonable, challenge those first.
-You may not feel confident you are the best person available to work on accessibility.
+You may not feel confident you are the best person available for contributing to accessibility.
 The important thing is that you _are_ available.
 Don’t leave the work to absent (and nonexistent) accessibility superheroes.

 ## By default or death

 Accessibility fundamentally does not work as a plugin, add-on, or opt-in state.
-If an interface offers the option to enable accessibility, it is inaccessible.
+If an interface offers the option to _enable_ accessibility, it is inaccessible.
 A low-contrast switch that turns on high contrast?
 Game over.
 Categorically, accessibility overlay software does not and cannot work.
 Adding _accessibility stuff_ on top of _inaccessible stuff_ does not address what needs to be addressed.
 The specific features offered by such third-party interlopers are immaterial.
 Resist the ideology of _post hoc_ accessibility at all costs.
-A Minimum Viable Product without accessibility is not—even minimally—viable.
+A Minimum Viable Product (MVP) without accessibility is not—even minimally—viable.

 ## Parity is paramount

 The point is not to create a better experience, or even a good experience.
 It’s to ensure a _comparable_ experience.
-Interfaces should not be challenging to some and not to others.
-But some interfaces are necessarily complex and some content is inherently esoteric.
+Interfaces should not be challenging to some and not to others, but some interfaces are necessarily complex and some content is inherently esoteric.
 You do not get to choose who can handle what.
 If an image serves as a joke, the alternative text should not give the joke away or explain why it is funny.
-It should be _telling the same joke by alternative means_.
+It should _tell the same joke by alternative means_.
 The joke may be offensive to some or inexplicable to others.
-These are shortcomings of _inclusion_, not accessibility.
+These are shortcomings of _inclusivity_, not accessibility.

 ## Design for implementation

 They say form should follow function.
 But most organizations design first and develop second.
 The design phase consists of purely graphical ideation and leaves too many implementation questions unanswered.
 Developers are encouraged to prioritize visual approximation over usability.
 Drag-and-drop interfaces need to be operable by keyboard.
 This means buttons need to be provided.
 Those buttons will need to appear in the so-called _design_.
 Accessibility must be a high-level design consideration.
-Form must follow function and the function needs to be accessible.
+Because form must follow function and the function needs to be accessible.

 ## Use your words